 Where is the Western Slope of Colorado?

-Colorado’s Rocky Mountains are divided into two broad sections.
-Technically speaking, the “Western Slope” covers all of Colorado’s terrain west of the Continental Divide (C.D.).
+Colorado’s Rocky Mountains are divided into two broad sections by the Great Divide.
+Technically speaking, the “Western Slope” covers all of Colorado’s terrain west of the Continental Divide.
 While the “Front Range” refers to the mountains and land east of the Continental Divide.

 Western Slope – Cities like Grand Junction, Delta, and Montrose lie toward the west of Colorado’s Western Slope.
 They seem to lie along the rolling plains at the base of Colorado’s Rockies, only on the western side.
 However, the whole region contains popular destinations as far east as Summit County, which is just through the Eisenhower Tunnel on the west side of the C.D.